 The 3GPP scope to includes the production of Technical Specifications and Technical Reports for a 3G Mobile System based on evolved GSM core networks and the radio access technologies that they support.
 The 3GPP scope also includes the maintenance and development of the Global System for Mobile communication (GSM) Technical Specifications and Technical Reports including evolved radio access technologies.

-The increasing bandwidth, reducing latency, reducing cost and increasing global coverage along coastlines and in ports provides AtoN authorities with a platform on which to deliver a range of services using infrastructure that has the goal of being both backward and forward compatible.
+The increasing bandwidth, reducing latency, reducing cost and increasing global coverage along coastlines and in ports may provide AtoN authorities with a platform on which to deliver a range of services using infrastructure that has the goal of being both backward and forward compatible.
 The bandwidth, latency and coverage of 3GPP networks have enabled some maritime authorities such as South Korea, Australia and China to use 3GPP networks as part of their current communication channels for delivering services in support of maritime operations.

 Aims and Objectives